The Karate Kid Part III: Plot

 At the Cobra Kai dojo, Daniel is subjected to a brutal training regimen which takes a massive physical and emotional toll on him while further alienating him from Miyagi.
-This culminates in a now-aggressive Daniel attacking a stranger, who was bribed by Silver to provoke him.
+This culminates in a now-aggressive Daniel attacking a stranger, who was bribed by Silver to provoke him by making advances on Jessica.
 Disturbed by his own actions, Daniel makes amends with Jessica as she's preparing to go home.
 She encourages him to patch things up with Miyagi, which he does.
 While lamenting over forgetting all of Miyagi's lessons, Daniel learns the bonsai that Barnes damaged has begun to bud and heal.

 Returning to the Cobra Kai dojo, Daniel informs Silver that he's changed his mind about competing in the All-Valley.
-Silver angrily discards his ruse and brings out Barnes to attack Daniel, whose escape is blocked by Kreese.
+Silver angrily discards his ruse, reveals his agenda and brings out Barnes to attack Daniel, whose escape is blocked by Kreese.
 Just then, Miyagi arrives; after effortlessly defeating Barnes, Kreese, and Silver, he agrees to train Daniel for the All-Valley Tournament.

-At the tournament, Silver reveals his plan to re-establish Cobra Kai as a business franchise.
+At the tournament, Silver announces his plan to re-establish Cobra Kai as a business franchise.
 In the final match, Silver has Barnes torture Daniel by alternately scoring points and losing them via illegal strikes.
 The match ends in a draw, necessitating sudden death overtime.

-Severely pummeled (and uncharacteristically fearful), Daniel wants to quit until Miyagi insists that Daniel's best karate is still inside him.
+Severely pummeled, Daniel wants to quit until Miyagi insists that Daniel's best karate is still inside him.
 Daniel perseveres and performs the kata, thus scoring on Barnes to win the All-Valley and foil Silver's revival of Cobra Kai.
 (Note: In the first season of Cobra Kai it is revealed that the actions of Cobra Kai in the All-Valley Tournament earned the dojo a lifetime ban from participating in future tournaments.)